kyyahan3/itell_python/README.md

 2. Rename the file to reflect the new page you're creating.

 ### Adding content
 1. Use mdx files to add content.
-See the MDX writing tutorials here https://kabartolo.github.io/chicago-docs-demo/docs/mdx-guide/writing/.
+See the [MDX writing tutorials here](https://kabartolo.github.io/chicago-docs-demo/docs/mdx-guide/writing/).
 2. Create mdx files in the `apps/<textbook_name>/content` folder based on your content archetecture.
 For example, [`apps/example-think-python/content/chapter-0.mdx`](apps/example-think-python/content/chapter-0.mdx) will be translated to a web page at http://localhost:3000/chapter-0, where the  `example-think-python` is `textbook_name` in this case.

 ### Customization